-Yum!
-To put these ideas into practice, we curated a list of nine flavorful dishes that are sure to impress every foodie on your guest list.
-Check them out below!
+To put these ideas into practice, consider serving some of the flavorful dishes below.
+They're sure to impress every foodie on your guest list.

 Charcuterie spreads are for every season!
 As the weather transitions to fall, consider bringing in heartier cheeses and incorporating seasonal fruits and veggies such as grapes, apples, and nuts.